 Wow notes are one of the simplest ways to engage and involve parents.
 Simply create a template and make them available for parents or carers to take away and complete at home.
 Wow notes can be used for recording all manner of small accomplishments, for example:

 Physical development such as climbing stairs or walking independently

 Demonstrating good behaviour etc.

-Wow notes can then be added into the Learning Journal as evidence of development that has been observed at home.
+Wow notes can then be added to the Learning Journal as evidence of development that has been observed at home.
 They could even be used to supplement something you have seen a child demonstrate at nursery.
-In addition, wow notes are a great way to reinforce positive praise by allowing a child to celebrate and get recognition for their at home achievements at nursery.
+In addition, wow notes are a great way to reinforce positive praise by allowing a child to celebrate and get recognition for their at-home achievements at nursery.

 Photo diaries of special days and events:

 In addition to wow notes, you can encourage parents to provide larger pieces of content.
 For example, parents could supply a photo diary of a special day out or of a holiday.
 Action pictures are a great way to capture visual evidence of a child demonstrating something, and this can be supplemented with a short parent commentary.
 Parents could also be encouraged to write down a quote of what a child has said, and an older child may want to write something themselves.